 Apparatus.
 All experimental sessions will be conducted in a specifically constructed ventilated, sound-attenuating chamber provided with white noise to mask extraneous sounds.
-During all experimental sessions, monkeys will be seated
+During all experimental sessions, monkeys will be seated in a customized Lexan chair.
+The front panel of this chair will differ for each type of experiment depending on the study requirements (see Figure).
+Please note that all the below procedures will be conducted at McLean Hospital with the exception of the irradiation procedure.

 - a.
 Overt Behavior.
 The front wall of the chair will be removed in order to facilitate videotaping with a compact video camera (JVC, GR-AX10).
 The camera will be located at a distance of approximately 2ft in front of the seated monkey.
 All behaviors will be scored from videotape by blinded observers. - b.
 PR Performance.
 Monkeys will be seated in a chair similar to that shown in the Figure.
 While seated, monkeys will face a panel containing colored stimulus lights serving as visual stimuli and two response levers.
 Reinforced lever presses will activate a syringe pump outside the chamber and deliver 0.2 ml of 30% sweetened condensed milk into a food tray located midway between the two levers. - c.
 SSR and SD/R Tasks.
 During experimental sessions, the front panel will incorporate a touch screen (30cm wide x 22.5 cm high, Elo systems CarrollTouch, Menlo Park, CA) that uses an infrared sensor grid just above the surface to monitor touches.
 Milk will be used to reinforce behavior and will be delivered by syringe pump into a food tray located on the side wall.
 E-prime software (Psychology Software Tools, Pittsburgh, PA) will be used for all schedules of stimulus presentation and recording of responses. - d.
-Non-Invasive QLS Assessment of the Lens.
+Non-Invasive QL\$ Assessment of the Lens.
 During experimental sessions, monkeys will be seated in a chair similar to that shown in the Figure.
-While seated, monkeys will face the Slit-lamp Stereophotonmicroscope and images of the lens of the eve will be generated. - e.
+While seated, monkeys will face the Slit-lamp Stereophotonmicroscope and images of the lens of the eye will be generated. - e.
 Irradiation Chamber.
-During irradiation procedures, freely moving monkeys will be placed individually in a customized, well-ventilated plastic chamber ($25 \times 25 \times 25$ cm) that will be positioned inside the radiation field.
+During irradiation procedures, freely moving monkeys will be placed individually in a customized, well-ventilated plastic chamber (25 x 25 x 25 cm) that will be positioned inside the radiation field.
 The chamber will be constructed to meet the requirements of the radiation field.